okiave/okiave.github.io/oaway/index.md

 :zap:**Disclaimer**:zap:: I will be using spanish here and there throughout  my log and im sure in the printed side of my projects.
 Helps keep my mental state of flow.
 Chido.
 Empezemos.

 Day 1 of 100days started on 1st day of 2018.
 All hours are in AKST (Alaska!!)
-I use moon emojis &#1F31A; :first_quarter_moon_with_face::full_moon_with_face::last_quarter_moon_with_face: to track my energy on this journey.
+I use moon emojis :new_moon_with_face::first_quarter_moon_with_face::full_moon_with_face::last_quarter_moon_with_face: to track my energy on this journey because I'm am a firm believer that the gravitational pull exerted on earth by the moon can be used as a leverage for productivity/restoration.

 A few years ago my sister and I [lived nomadically ](http://avephoto.com/stories/#/south-of-here-1/) on a bikes.
-Being the scientist that she is, we logged our progress and found a correlation between our endurance and distances as they related to the phases of the moon.
-Since then I've tested some of what we learned in other ways and am a firm believer that the gravitational pull exerted on earth by the moon can be used as a leverage for productivity/progress/restoration.
-The other part to this formula is a practice of staying attuned to the body through self-awareness practices like mindfulness and by implementing cognitive behavioral tweaks as you discover more about yourself.
+She is a scientist so we logged our progress and found our endurance and distance traveled seemed to correlate with the phases of the moon.
+Since then I've tested some of what we learned and started exploring a framework of mindfulness practices and cognitive behavioral tweaks to adapt to stress and challenges.

 ---

 ### Day 9: Enero 9, Tuesday

-**Progress**: After completing the last three challenges of JQuery I'm starting my [first project](https://github.com/okiave/100-days-of-code/blob/master/projects/tribute-page.html) which is to build a tribute page using codepen on Alistair Cockburn.
+**__Progress__**: After completing the last three challenges of JQuery I'm starting my [first project](https://github.com/okiave/100-days-of-code/blob/master/projects/tribute-page.html) which is to build a tribute page using codepen on Alistair Cockburn.

-**Reflections**: The prompt for the project used the term "*user stories*" that linked to wiki entry that referenced a man by the name of Alistair Cockburn who created Agile model for developing software.
+**__Reflections__**: The prompt for the project used the term "*user stories*" that linked to wiki entry that referenced a man by the name of Alistair Cockburn who created Agile model for developing software.
 This immediately was my sign from the universe to make the tribute page about him because now I get to research the methodology and its origins.
 I'm also interested to better understand user stories.
 My decision to pivot toward dev skills is that I've found the life of a photographer too isolating when it comes to most projects.
 I really enjoy working on teams and see code as the context to get deeper into that world.

-**Learned**:
+**__Learned__**:

 1. CSS Borders please